State University of New York at Oswego — Residence Hall Director

 The Department of Residence Life and Housing at the State University of New York at Oswego invites applications for a ten-month live-in position as a Residence Hall Director.
 SUNY Oswego is proud of its commitment to being a predominantly residential campus.
 All residence halls are staffed by full-time professionals who foster a positive and dynamic educational experience.

-Review Date: Review of applications will begin immediately and will continue until the vacancy is filled.
+Review Date: Review of applications will begin March 1, 2017, and will continue until all vacancies are filled.

 Compensation: Starting salary is $33,076, plus full New York State benefits package.
 A furnished apartment is provided.
 In order to facilitate interaction with residents and faculty, a meal plan is provided to directors and immediate family/qualifying domestic partners when classes are in session during the fall and spring semesters.
 Summer employment opportunities may be available.

-For more information on benefits for full-time United University Professions (UUP) professional staff, visit: http://www.suny.edu/media/suny/content-assets/documents/benefits/benefit-summaries/FTUUPbenefitsummary-January-2016.pdf or http://www.suny.edu/benefits/
+In addition, the State University of New York provides an excellent benefit package.
+For more information on benefits for full-time United University Professions (UUP) professional staff, visit: https://www.suny.edu/media/suny/content-assets/documents/benefits/benefit-summaries/FTUUPbenefitsummary-January-2017.pdf or http://www.suny.edu/benefits/

 In addition, this position will be expected to possess communication and interpersonal skills sufficient to work effectively with an increasingly diverse array of students and colleagues.

-Required Qualifications: Master’s degree REQUIRED prior to start of employment.
+Required Qualifications: Master’s degree REQUIRED by time of appointment.

-Preferred Qualifications: Master’s degree in College Student Personnel or closely related field.
-Preferred candidates will also demonstrate an understanding of the co-academic mission of a residence life program (including implementation and assessment of learning outcomes); ability to develop a community which promotes academic success and a commitment to diversity; training and skills in supervision and group dynamics; experience in student development programming.
+Preferred Qualifications: Master’s degree in College Student Personnel or closely related field is preferred.
+Demonstrated understanding of the co-academic mission of a residence life program (including implementation and assessment of learning outcomes); ability to develop a community which promotes academic success and a commitment to diversity; training and skills in supervision and group dynamics; experience in student development programming.

 To Apply: Submit a cover letter, resume, unofficial transcripts of all degrees and contact information for three professional references electronically to: